Oldcastle, County Meath: Oldcastle Detention camp (1916–1918)

-After this Act was passed the British War Office started looking for suitable buildings to convert into detention centres.
+After this Act was passed, the British War Office started looking for suitable buildings to convert into detention centres.
 As stated by John Smith, "disused workhouses were ideal.
 They had much of the infrastructure to hold hundreds of people: dormitories, kitchens, dining halls, water, washing facilities, an infirmary, store rooms, recreation yards etc".
 These also had the bonus of being easy to defend with their high walls and being on the outskirts of towns.
 Oldcastle Workhouse met these requirements perfectly.

-In 1838 The Poor Law Act was passed which aimed to relieve the poor/destitute by providing basic food and accommodation.
+In 1838, The Poor Law Act was passed which aimed to relieve the poor/destitute by providing basic food and accommodation.
 Oldcastle Workhouse was built and opened in 1842 to accommodate 600 people.
 By 1914 there were only 50 inmates living in the building.
 After the military approved the conversion of the workhouse into a detention centre, these remaining residents were moved to other workhouses in the area.
-In November 1914 the building was converted.
-The eight foot perimeter walls were reinforced, ‘There are nine sentry boxes around the workhouse grounds, while several galvanized houses have been erected...
+In November 1914, the building was converted.
+The eight-foot perimeter walls were reinforced, ‘There are nine sentry boxes around the workhouse grounds, while several galvanized houses have been erected...
 The grounds are surrounded by barbed wire entanglements about 5 feet high and 14 feet wide.’
 Quoted from The Anglo Celt, a newspaper in the area at the time of the camp.

-On 12 December 1914 ‘The long expected German prisoners arrived this week in Oldcastle and took up quarters in the disused workhouse.’
-This was a headline from the time, The Meath Chronicle on the day the arrival.
+On 12 December 1914, ‘The long expected German prisoners arrived this week in Oldcastle and took up quarters in the disused workhouse.’
+This was a headline from the time, The Meath Chronicle on the day of the arrival.
 The Meath Chronicle reported that via a specially commissioned train 68 German inmates were transported into the town.
-From there they were marched through the town under armed guards to their new residence.
-Two days later another 26 civilians were moved into the camp.
+From there, they were marched through the town under armed guards to their new residence.
+Two days later, another 26 civilians were moved into the camp.
 This continued steadily from late 1914 to 1915.
 304 inmates were in the camp by February 1915 this number increased to 579 by June 1916.
-By this time every space in the workhouse was being utilised by the camp commandant Major Robert Johnson including the workhouses church sacristy.
+By this time, every space in the workhouse was being utilised by the camp commandant, Major Robert Johnson, including the workhouse's church sacristy.
 ‘Written accounts show that the highest recorded number of prisoners being held at the Oldcastle Detention Camp was 583 – the building appeared to be operating at full capacity.’
-As taken from John Smith’s article on the subject.
+As taken from John Smith's article on the subject.
 Up to thirty men were housed in a room on regulation camp beds - that is, plank beds with sacks stuffed with straw serving as mattresses - one pillow and three blankets per man.